Waterfowl/Migratory Birds Regulations

 Hunters are required to use approved non-toxic shot while hunting all waterfowl.
 Hunters are also required to use non-toxic shot to hunt mourning doves on all DNR properties.
 Non-toxic shot currently approved for use by the U.S. Fish and Wildlife Service are:

 Coatings of copper, nickel, tin, zinc, zinc chloride, zinc chrome, and fluoropolymers on approved non-toxic shot types are allowed.
-Lead shot plated with copper, nickel or other material does not qualify.
+Lead shot plated with copper, nickel, or other material does not qualify.

 The use of lead shot for hunting waterfowl was banned nationwide in 1991.

-Waterfowl Hunting on State Areas
+Waterfowl Hunting on State Properties

-No person shall take migratory gamebirds:
+No person shall take migratory game birds:

-- With a trap, snare, net, rifle, pistol, swivel gun, shotgun larger than 10 gauge, punt gun, battery gun, machine gun, fish hook, poison, drug, explosive or stupefying substance.
+- With a trap, snare, net, rifle, pistol, swivel gun, shotgun larger than 10 gauge, punt gun, battery gun, machine gun, fish hook, poison, drug, explosive, or stupefying substance.